replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * The [kots install](/reference/kots-cli-install), [kots upstream upgrade](/reference/kots-cli-upstream-upgrade), and [kots admin-console push-images](/reference/kots-cli-admin-console-push-images) commands now validate the provided registry information before processing the air gap bundle.
 * Upgrades the MinIO image to RELEASE.2023-02-22T18-23-45Z to resolve CVE-2022-42898, CVE-2022-47629, and CVE-2022-41721 with high severity and CVE-2022-2509, CVE-2022-1304, CVE-2021-46848, CVE-2016-3709, CVE-2022-40303, CVE-2022-40304, CVE-2020-35527, CVE-2022-35737, CVE-2022-3821, CVE-2022-4415, CVE-2022-37434, and CVE-2022-41717 with medium severity.
 * The [kots admin-console generate-manifests](/reference/kots-cli-admin-console-generate-manifests) command now supports OpenShift and GKE Autopilot, if it is executed with a Kubernetes cluster context.
-* Support bundles generated from the admin console will include a copy of rqlite data for debugging purposes..
+* Support bundles generated from the admin console will include a copy of rqlite data for debugging purposes.

 ### Bug Fixes {#bug-fixes-1-95-0}
 * Fixes an issue where the [namespace](/reference/custom-resource-helmchart#namespace) field in the HelmChart custom resource wasn't respected when setting [useHelmInstall](/reference/custom-resource-helmchart#usehelminstall) to `true`.